 After this, use plain water in your water tank and start the brewing process again.
 This will remove any leftover traces of vinegar from your vinegar solution.

 If a strong smell of vinegar persists, repeat the process with mild dish soap and warm water until it’s gone.
+If, however, nothing seems to work to get your machine clean, you may need to replace it.
+If that’s the case you can read our article on how to dispose of your old coffee maker properly.

 Failing to use a water filter or spring water for your morning brew can cause even the highest quality coffee grounds to produce a strange taste.